 And don’t miss the vide greniers, a day when the inhabitants of small towns and villages empty their attics, set up stalls in the street and sell the widest range of items.
 You can find interesting plates, posters, textiles and odd things like wooden boxes; well worth a rummage.

 Seek out the shopping malls for bargains on designer clothes, shoes, and household goods.

 And finally, the winter and summer sales are always good value.
-They are highly organised in France; the goods on sale are controlled, and they are only allowed at set times of the year.
+They are highly organized in France; the goods on sale are controlled, and they are only allowed at set times of the year.